 Key Insight: Voice search long-tail variations often include emotional context that text searches omit.
 Someone might say “I’m really worried about this lump on my neck, where should I go?” revealing anxiety alongside their medical query.

 Local intent in voice search goes far beyond adding “near me” to queries.
-People use sophisticated location-based language that reveals their specific needs and circumstances.
+People use detailed location-based language that reveals their specific needs and circumstances.

 Voice searches include subtle local indicators that text searches often miss: